Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

 I use AWS EC2 Instance(AMI- Amazon linux) as Operating System for Docker and then i Install docker-compose on it.

+- What is Three-tier Architecture:

+1. For Blogging Site I use "WordPress".
+2. For DataBase to the Wordpress I use "MySQL".
+3. For Network I use own customised "Docker network".

 ## Step: 1 [Install Docker & start Docker Service]
 Docker-comopse work on Docker Engine, So we need to install Docker & Start Docker Services